DiogoFSPinheiro/LabelManager/README.md

 Using the same name for the repository root and the project folder can cause Visual Studio and NuGet resolution issues.

+---

+## 💼 TODOs

+---

+## 📋 Patch Notes

+### Label Manager version 1.2.0

+- Improvements & UI Enhancements

+New lines are now inserted at the top of the label instead of the bottom when appending.

+Text input now scrolls with the cursor inside the Label Manager window, making it easier to see what you're typing.

+Adjusted textbox sizes (Label ID, Description, Corrected Label) to ensure descenders (g, p, y, etc.) are fully visible.

+Refined the Label Manager window UI for a cleaner, more consistent look.

+- New Features

+Recent Labels: the last 5 generated labels are now saved for quick access.

+    Double-click a label to copy it and paste it where needed.

+- Behavior Changes

+Removed the warning shown on Visual Studio startup when the solution is not in the current model.

+        The warning is now displayed only when label creation is triggered.

+Spellcheck behavior improved:

+        Spellcheck options are now disabled (greyed out) unless Allow spellcheck is enabled.

+---

+### Label Manager version 1.3.0

+- Bug Fixes

+Fixed the Trim Labels command removing all labels from child files instead of only obsolete ones.
+The bug was caused by label lines being identified by `StartsWith("Label")`, which failed for any non-`Label`-prefixed ID (e.g. `OA`).

+Fixed the Generate Labels command incorrectly using the first child file as the reference, which could cause a newly created file to report no missing labels.

+Fixed the Similar Label dialog placing the label reference when Cancel was pressed, due to the decision checks being evaluated in the wrong order.

+- New Features

+Generate Labels — per-file target selection: a dialog now lets you choose which label file to use as the reference for detecting missing labels, with two modes: *Only this file* or *All files* (each file gets only its own missing labels).
+An option to clear the selected file before adding labels is also available.

+Label similarity detection: the Create Label tool window now warns when the entered label text is similar to an existing one, showing both labels side by side and letting you choose to copy the reference, create anyway, or cancel.

+Spellcheck reintroduced using LanguageTool (replaced the previous third-party API).

+Language Mapping options page reworked: redesigned with a proper add form (Source + Target fields) instead of inline DataGrid editing.
+Add and Remove now save immediately so mappings can be tested right away via the Test Languages button.

+Config — max recent labels & similarity threshold: both values are now configurable in Behavior Options instead of being hardcoded.

+Label ID auto-generator improvements: the generator now produces more descriptive IDs by prioritising domain objects before intent keywords (e.g. `VendorInactive` instead of `CannotBe`).
+Added contraction normalisation (`isn't` → `is not`), numeric suffix fallback when all candidates are taken, expanded domain and attribute vocabularies, crash guard on empty tokens, and new intent rules for `inactive`, `mandatory`, `cannot be empty`, and others.

+- Adjustments

+Similar label dialog now places the label reference directly into the file instead of copying to clipboard.

+All dialogs now spawn at the center of the screen.

+Package validation check added to the Trim Labels command.

+Font weight and size aligned across dialogs for visual consistency.